Iris milesii: Description

 It is similar in form to Iris tectorum (another crested iris).

 It has a short, thick, fleshy, greenish rhizomes, which are 1–1.5 cm in diameter, they are larger than other crested irises.
 Underneath the rhizomes, are fleshy roots.
 The rhizome is marked on top, with marks or scars of previous seasons leaves.
 The rhizome produces lateral (non-flowering) shoots, these later become new growth points for the next season.
 During the winter months, it goes dormant, the leaves die, leaving the rhizome bare on the soil surface.

 It has around 8, basal leaves, which are slightly glaucous, yellowish green, or greyish green, or pale green.
 They are sword-shaped, they can grow up to between 30–60 cm long and 2.5–7 cm wide.
 The leaves are visibly ribbed, and change in size along the stem.

 They die away in the autumn, to re-appear in the summer.

 It has slender, stems that can grow up to between 30–90 cm tall.
 It has 2–4, branches, which are 15–20 cm long.

 Iris milesii and Iris wattii are by far the tallest species of the crested irises group.

 The stems have several spathes (leaves of the flower bud), that are 2.5–3.8 cm long, and 2–2.5 cm wide.

-The stems (and the branches) hold between 3 and 4 flowers, in early summer, between April to May, or May to July.
+The stems (and the branches) hold between 3 and 4 flowers, in early summer, between April and May, or May to July.
 They are short lived, but a continuous display can carry on for many weeks, 8 to 10 weeks.

 The flowers are 6–10 cm in diameter, they are smaller than Iris japonica, and Iris tectorum.

 The flowers come in shades of pinkish-violet, or pinkish purple, or pinkish lilac, pinkish-lavender, or pale mauve.

 It has 2 pairs of petals, 3 large sepals (outer petals), known as the 'falls' and 3 inner, smaller petals (or tepals, known as the 'standards'.
 The falls are reflexed, obovate, 3 cm long, with a blade marked with dark purple, violet or lilac, lines, spots or mottled (streaks or blotches), it has a finely fringed, or toothed, orange, or white, or yellow crest (or ridge).
 The standards are narrowly obovate, 4–5 cm long.
 They are self-fertile.

 It has articulated pedicels, that are 2.5–4 cm long.

 It has a small perianth tube, 1–1.5 cm long, 2.5 cm long stamen, milky white anthers, 3 cm cylindric ovary.

 It has reddish purple, or lilac style branches, which are 3 cm long with deeply fringed (fimbriated) edges.

 After the iris has flowered, it produces an ovoid-globose, or ovoid-cylindrical seed capsule, between June and August.

 It is 2.8–3.3 cm cm long, with veining.
 Inside the capsule, are pyriform (pear shaped) black brown seeds, with a white aril.